 Fried Brinjal is an easy to make Indian dish that is not only delicious but healthy as well; and it hardly takes about 25 minutes.
-Perfect as a snack or side-dish!
+Perfect as a snack, entree or side-dish!

 If you are ever in a hurry and need to make a quick and easy dish or snack, you can try your hand at the vegetarian fried Brinjal or baingan.
 This fried eggplant recipe is really tasty and healthy as well.
 Dad uses just a few ingredients to make the fried brinjal and gives us steaming hot snacks for tea time or as appetizers.
-They do great as a side dish with dinner too; a perfect pairing for dal and rice.
+They do great as an entree or a side dish for dinner too; a perfect pairing for dal and rice.

 What ingredients Do you Need for Fried Brinjal?